 - 5.3.
-Academy staff will work with the SENCO to consider all information about a pupil's progress and any information gathered from high quality and accurate assessment tools or materials.
+Academy staff will work with the SENCO to consider all information about a child's progress and any information gathered from high quality and accurate assessment tools or materials.
 SENCOs may also need to ask for more detailed assessments to be carried out by external agencies and professionals. - 5.4.
-An early discussion will be held with the pupil and their parent/carers when identifying whether they need special educational provision.
-These conversations will ensure that: - Everyone develops a good understanding of the pupil's areas of strength and difficulty - The parent/carers' and pupils' views are considered - Everyone understands the agreed outcomes sought for the pupil - Everyone is clear on what the next steps are - 5.5.
-Notes of these early discussions will be added to the pupil's record and given to their parent/carers. - 5.6.
-Where it is decided that a pupil does have SEN, this will be recorded in a pupil's records and the pupil's parent/carers will be formally informed that special educational provision is being made.
-A clear date for reviewing progress will be agreed and the parent/carers, pupil and teaching staff will be clear about how they will help a pupil to achieve agreed outcomes.
+An early discussion will be held with the child and their parent/carers when identifying whether they need special educational provision.
+These conversations will ensure that: - Everyone develops a good understanding of the child's areas of strength and difficulty

+- The parent/carers' and children' views are considered - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are - 5.5.
+Notes of these early discussions will be added to the child's record and communicated to their parent/carers. - 5.6.
+Where it is decided that a child does have SEN, this will be recorded in a child's records and the child's parent/carers will be formally informed that special educational provision is being made.
+A clear date for reviewing progress will be agreed and the parent/carers, child and teaching staff will be clear about how they will help a child to achieve agreed outcomes.